Page 1 of 2

 The problem of memory

 Forrester had solved most of the problems in the design of Whirlwind but one remained - memory.
 At the time most memory was serial.
 The first fast large memories were based on mercury delay lines that kept a serial stream of bits circulating as sound pulses.
 The Williams tube was a faster version of the same principle.
 A CRT display tube formed a pattern of bits as spots of light which was recirculated using a photocell and feedback amplifier.
 It was faster but the tubes burned out far too frequently.
+Basically the bits were stored for the length of time the phosphor on the tube face glowed after being excited by the electron beam.
+The electron current would burn the phosphor eventually and the tube would stop working.

 The Whirlwind used a modified form of the Williams tube.
 An additional flood gun maintained the pattern of dots while a writing gun was used to alter the pattern.
 Thirty two such tubes were needed to provide the 4KBytes of storage that the Whirlwind needed.
 Given a tube life of one month and cost $1000 the running cost of the machine was very high - $1 per bit per month.